Google Dialogflow CX

 Dialogflow ES is suitable for small, simple bots.
 It simulates nonlinear conversation paths using a flat structure of intents and context as a guide.
 This approach doesn't support large or complex bots.
 You can pass contexts using the customPayload property of the Virtual Agent Hub Studio action used in your scripts.
 These bots use context data to determine the contact's intents.

-Conversation Flow for Voice and Chat Bots
+Conversation Flow for Voice Virtual Agents

 Prerequisites